Are you looking for the best Magic Kingdom quick service restaurants?

 Best Magic Kingdom Quick Service Restaurants

-There’s a large selection of Mexican inspired foods to choose from on the menu – the Taco Trio and the Pork Carnitas Nachos are a firm favourite!
-Once you have your plate you can head over to the Fixin’s Bar and pile on as many condiments as you like!
+There’s a large selection of Mexican-inspired foods to choose from on the menu – the Taco Trio and the Pork Carnitas Nachos are firm favorites!

-Think all the sour cream, veggies and cheese (among others) as you like!
 This means you can leave here feeling very full for a pretty cheap price and quick service time!
-It also gives everyone an opportunity to have exactly as much of exactly what they want so everyone leaves happy.

 Cosmic Ray’s Starlight Cafe (Tomorrowland)

-Cosmic Ray’s has a super cool futuristic interior – as you would expect from one of the best quick service restaurants in Tomorrowland.
-It’s pretty centrally located at the entrance of Tomorrowland, just a short walk from the Castle.
-Another Magic Kingdom counter service restaurant that accepts mobile ordering, it serves up classic American theme park food – including a great vegan Sloppy Joe!
+Cosmic Ray’s has a super cool futuristic interior – as you would expect from one of the best Magic Kingdom quick service restaurants in Tomorrowland.

 Casey’s Corner (Main Street U.S.A)

-Casey’s Corner is a staple quick service restaurant no matter which park you’re in.
-An absolute classic located on Main Street U.S.A, Casey’s Corner serves up classic baseball food in this themed Magic Kingdom counter service restaurant.
+An absolute classic located on Main Street U.S.A, Casey’s Corner serves up classic baseball food in this themed Magic Kingdom quick service restaurant.

 Columbia Harbour House (Liberty Square)

-This is one of my favorite Magic Kingdom quick service restaurants and I have eaten here throughout the years many times.
-One time, I was given a free dessert because it was Halloween!
+This is one of our favorite Magic Kingdom quick service dining options, and we have eaten here throughout the years many times.

-If you are looking for a laid back quick service option at Magic Kingdom, Columbia Harbor House is a great choice and you won’t regret it!
+If you are looking for the best quick service dinner at Magic Kingdom, Columbia Harbor House is a great choice and you won’t regret it!

 Sleepy Hollow (Liberty Square)

-Sleepy Hollow has a great menu of sweet and savoury waffle sandwiches, unique to Sleepy Hollow.
-They also serve funnel cake and corn dogs but the Breakfast Egg and Cheese Waffle Sandwich is highly recommended.
+Sleepy Hollow has a great menu of sweet waffle sandwiches, unique to Sleepy Hollow.

 Gaston’s Tavern (Fantasyland)